The Henry Smith Charity has 14 Trustees and our Board is chaired by Diana Barran.

 Anna McNair Scott

 She is a former Chair of the Advisory Council for an Oxford College, and has been very involved with the field of dyslexia support.
-She is a Trustee of a number of charities.
+Anna was a Trustee of the Dyslexia Educational Trust and chaired a National Appeal.
+She is also a Trustee of a number of other charities.

 Anna has been a Trustee since 2007.